Political parties

 No hay anuncios

-For now, Rufián has found no allies among the left-wing pro-independence parties or within ERC.
+For now, Rufián is not finding allies among the left-wing pro-independence parties or within ERC.
+Aside from EH Bildu, the BNG has also closed the door, and, to go no further, its leader in Galicia, Ana Pontón, stated this on Monday from Vigo: "We respect him, but the BNG operates on a different level."
 Only Joan Tardà, considered his mentor, has publicly defended him.
-"Recognition to those who, faced with the onslaught that will come with the advance of fascism and hatred of Catalan identity, are working hard to find common ground among left-wing pro-independence and sovereigntist groups in the Catalan Countries and alliances with left-wing groups in other parts of Spain," he wrote in a tweet.
-In fact, Tardà announced a few weeks ago that he will try to open this debate within ERC.
+"Recognition to people who, faced with the downpour that will hit us with the advance of fascism and hatred of Catalan identity, are working hard to find common ground among left-wing pro-independence and sovereigntist groups in the Catalan Countries and alliances with the left in other parts of Spain," he wrote in a tweet.
+In fact, Tardà already announced a few weeks ago that he will try to open that debate within ERC.

 Cargando